altocodenl/tagaway/readme.md

 - unselect button at the top of the bar
 - when having entered text on tag in upload and click "upload", use that as tag
 - split upload to s3, t200 & t900
+- when going back to uploads, if upload is done, pictures are not updated
+- Reference users internaly by id, not username.

 ### Todo v0